mtb116/TeamWeek-BeepBoop/README.md

 _Specifications are ordered by highest priority first_

 ### Specifications
 * _1) Program replaces any integer divisible by 3 with "I'm sorry, Dave.
-I'm afraid I can't do that." with image of Hal from Space Odyssey_
+I'm afraid I can't do that." with image of HAL from Space Odyssey_
   * _**Example Input: 3**_
   * _**Example Input: "I'm sorry, Dave.
 I'm afraid I can't do that." with image**_